GrindCrusher/wise-software-docs-storage/enterprise/index.md

 # Most Common Questions
-Here is a quick start to getting toi the most common tasks.
+Here is a quick start to getting to the most common tasks.

 [How do I add a customer](https://docs.wisesoftwareinc.com/enterprise/customers/dashboard#adding-customers)